 Molyneux first apprenticed with a sculptor in Bangalore, India, while pursuing his undergraduate degree in comparative religion, anthropology, and languages.
-After subsequent art studies in Japan and Jerusalem, he moved on to working in a ceramics studio in Hangzhou, China.
-In 2006 he moved to Ithaca, NY, where he taught Arabic and wheel throwing at the Cornell University pottery studio.
-In 2007, he started an 18-month artist residency at the Cub Creek Foundation in Virginia, followed by 3 years as Chris Gustin's studio manager in South Dartmouth, Massachusetts.
-Dan has been invited to various national and international residencies including Denmark, France, Québec City, and the Netherlands.
+After subsequent art studies in Japan and Jerusalem he moved on to working in a ceramics studio in Hangzhou, China.
+In 2006 he moved to Ithaca, NY, where he taught Arabic and introductory ceramics at the Cornell University pottery studio.
+In 2007, he started an 18-month artist residency at the Cub Creek Foundation in Virginia, followed by 3 years as studio manager at Gustin Ceramics in S. Dartmouth, MA.
+Dan has been invited to various national and international residencies including Denmark, France, Quebec City and the Netherlands.

-Molyneux has exhibited at NCECA, SOFA Chicago, the Yingge Museum Ceramics Biennale in Taiwan, and the Gyonggyi international Biennale in Korea.
-He is in the permanent collections of the Yingee Ceramics Museum, Guldagergaard in Denmark, and the Kamm Teapot Foundation.
-Dan has been awarded Best in Show on three occasions at the Massachusetts State of Clay Biennale from Doug Casebeer, Jim Lawton, and Emily Zilber.
+Molyneux has exhibited at NCECA, SOFA Chicago, the Yingge Ceramics Biennale in Taiwan, and took part in the Gyeonggi International Biennale in Korea.
+He is in the permanent collections of the Yingee Ceramics Museum, the Kamm Teapot Foundation, the Crocker Museum in Sacramento, CA and the Fuller Craft Museum in Brockton, MA.